sanderzegers/fortilink_dissector/README.md

 1. Launch Wireshark.
 2. Go to "Help" -> "About Wireshark" -> "Folders" -> "Personal Lua Plugins".
-3. Copy the `fortilink.lua` file from this repository into the "Personal Lua Plugins" folder.
+3. Copy the `fortilink.lua` and `fortilink_lldp.lua` file from this repository into the "Personal Lua Plugins" folder.
 4. Restart Wireshark to enable the custom dissector.

 ## Known limitations